Piperski13/powerplant-dashboard/README.md

 ## 🚀 Future Improvements

 [⬆ Back to Table of Contents](#table-of-contents)
-- **User Roles & Permissions** - Add admin and regular user roles; only admins can delete or edit all records.
 - **Deployment** - Host the application online after implementing all planned features.
 - **Password Reset Flow** - Implement “Forgot Password?” using secure email tokens.
 - **File Uploads** - Allow users to attach images or documents to records, stored on disk or cloud (e.g., Cloudinary or S3).